 Advice for physics majors, from the Society of Physics Students

 The Dual Degree Engineering program at Puget Sound allows students to earn two Bachelor’s degrees, one in a chosen major like physics, chemistry or mathematics from the University of Puget Sound and one in engineering (from an engineering school).
 Dual-degree students spend their first three years of college at Puget Sound and then transfer to spend their last two years at one of our partner engineering schools.
-Partner schools include Columbia University in New York, the University of Southern California, Washington University in St. Louis, Missouri, and Duke University in North Carolina.
+Partner schools include Columbia University in New York, the University of Southern California, and Washington University in St. Louis, Missouri.
 For more details, see the Dual Degree Engineering program web page.